FRPTool/download/README.md

 # Download FRP Tools 2023
-This is the list of all frp tools, which are you need when you perform the FRP Bypassing process.
+This is the list of all FRP tools you need when performing the FRP Bypassing process.
 By the way, Bypassing the FRP Lock is a tricky process.
-This process is different by model, android version, and smartphone brands.
-So, for bypassing frp from your phone, go to the (https://learnonetech.com/) and get the all step by step guide to remove google account.
+This process is different by model, android version, and smartphone brand.
+So, to bypass FRP from your phone, go to (https://learnonetech.com/) and get the all step by step guide to remove the google account.